David-Tam/ML-Wine-Quality-Prediction/README.md

 ![alt text](images/1g.png)

 ## Logistic Regression Approach

+First method attemped is the Logistic Regression (LR), which is quite a common method for binary classification.
+Since it is not clear how close are the values for each parameter, Ridge Regression is chosen for the regulariztion to prevent overfitting.
+As this is not too computational expensive, maximum iteration is set to be 1500.

+After that the fitting was performed and made a prediction with the test set.
 ![alt text](images/1h.png)

+First, let's check the confusion matrix:
 ![alt text](images/1i.png)
 ![alt text](images/cm_lr1.png)

+And the corresponding ROC curve, which gives us an idea of all confusion matrics for any probability threshold:
 ![alt text](images/1k.png)
 ![alt text](images/roc_lr1.png)

+## Random Forest Approach

 ![alt text](images/1l.png)
 ![alt text](images/1m.png)